 - 5 Tips Creating Aviation SMS Training Materials for Phase 2 - with SMS Checklist

 - 3 Critical Topics for Aviation SMS Training to Focus On

 Many companies don't take their safety policy seriously.
 During the initial SMS implementation, the safety policy is often a rushed requirement that is simply:

 - Put into a book; and

-Below are some safety policy templates we've acquired over the past eight years.
+Below are some safety policy templates we've acquired over the past dozen years.
 Use them as guides.
 Plagiarize them if you like, but please change the company name wherever appropriate.
 We hope you find them useful.